nstonesplunk/cumulostrata/gcs-splunk-tf/README.md

 # Google Cloud Storage to Splunk Terraform Automation
 ### Summary
 * This template sends the contents of a GCS bucket to Splunk using the HTTP Event Collector (HEC) method.
 The user provides a GCS bucket on template deployment which will trigger a Cloud Function to send bucket changes to Splunk.
+A retry Pub/Sub topic and associated retry Cloud Function is included in in this template.

 ### Prerequisites
 * Install [terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)